PROJECT: Scoping a combined programme on climate compatible development for Pakistan

 CDKN’s has supported the Ministry of Climate Change in scoping and developing a nationally appropriate climate compatible development work programme, to help turn the National Climate Change Policy (NCCP) into prioritized actions.The objectives of the project were to:

 1. Support the Government of Pakistan in developing and scoping a nationally-appropriate work programme on climate compatible development.
 This will build on work done to date on climate change in Pakistan and reflect Government priorities.

 2. Build consensus and understanding among stakeholders and policy makers about what needs to happen next, and package these next steps up into terms of reference for distinct yet sequenced and integrated work streams ready for implementation.

 3. Through the development of this work programme and, potentially in the subsequent implementation of the packages of work, support the Government of Pakistan in developing the capacity, resources and commitment to develop and implement climate compatible policies and programmes at a federal level and also influence the provincial level.

 4. Provide CDKN and other donors with a clear understanding of the projects it can invest in the near future.

 Within these objectives, CDKN was requested specifically to support the development of terms of reference for projects in 3 thematic areas: enhancing absorptive capacity for climate finance, adaptation and mitigation actions.

-To achieve these objectives, CDKN with support from Vivid Economics, IISD and ECN delivered through the following:
+To achieve these objectives, CDKN with support from Vivid Economics, IISD and ECN delivered the following:

-1. Short review of previous project documents and insights by the experts
+1. A short review of previous project documents and insights by the experts

 2. A closed group meeting arranged by the Government of Pakistan for each of the 3 areas where the expert facilitators with international experience moderating the session, challenging and feeding into the process technically.